Jefferson-Bantawig/QuizTion-Quiz-Game/README.md

 ### User Goal

   > - Appreciate the unique design of the site.
-  > - Seamless and straighforward user experience.
+  > - Seamless and straightforward user experience.
   > - Easy access to the start game and instructions menu.
   > - Short and concise set of instructions.